Words That Inspire Us

 WORKS began by leveraging the experience of key staff and founders in developing high quality affordable rental housing for families in Los Angeles County.
 The founders were committed to including the features they knew mattered.
 They built community centers in each development that fostered collaborative child care and education; shared computer, health and financial learning classes and access; community garden plots and edible landscaping that supported healthy food access and connection to the land; and community celebrations that fostered connection and a sense of trust.

 WORKS strives continuously to improve the relevance and effectiveness of its model of housing and services – to expand opportunity for its residents and for the surrounding communities.
-WORKS pioneered on-site pop-up organic food markets and sourcing affordable organic food delivery for residents and area schools and churches.
-They fostered learning about nutritious re-inventions of traditional dishes and possible community food processing ventures.
-These experiments continue – though some will require greater capital investment to be viable.
+In the past, WORKS has pioneered on-site pop-up organic food markets and sourcing affordable organic food delivery for residents and area schools and churches.
+Today WORKS is fostering resident leadership in advocating for equitable public transportation, for communities that maintain access to affordable housing, goods and services in the face of gentrification, and for environments that promote health.
 WORKS remains committed to linking housing and health through fostering environments and community resources that enable healthy living.

 WORKS’ focus on community building, positive and generative interaction among residents, and shared gardening (and cultural) opportunities in the Los Angeles climate – have informed housing and landscaping design.
 WORKS has won several awards for its innovative and thoughtful designs.